Paschal Beverly Randolph: Personal life

 A peripatetic man, he lived in many places, including New York State, New Orleans, San Francisco, and Toledo, Ohio.
 He married his first wife, Mary Jane, in 1850; she was African (or possibly mixed-race).
 Together, they had three children, only one of whom (Cora, born 1854) survived to adulthood.
 They owned a farm in Stockbridge, New York during the 1850s, but sold it in April 1860 for one dollar.
 They later lived in Utica, New York, where Mary Jane worked as "a healer and dispenser of Native american remedies," in addition to helping Paschal publish and sell several books.
 They divorced in January 1864.

 Later in life he married his second wife, Kate Corson, an Irish-American woman, with whom he had one child, Osiris Budh (or Buddha) Randolph (1874–1929).
 Corson acted as a medium and a seer in collaboration with Randolph, and published several of his books, but their relationship appears to have been conflicted for its duration.
 He is reported to have discovered that she was having an affair shortly before his apparent death by suicide in 1875.
-After his death, Corson Randolph continued publishing his works under the Randolph Publishing Company imprint until the early 1900s.
+After his death, Corson continued publishing his works under the Randolph Publishing Company imprint until the early 1900s.